samvarankashyap/restyansible/README.md

 # restyansible
-A part of cloudsup and cloudhopper .
+-A part of cloudsup and cloudhopper .
 Includes novel way to implement restful Ansible.